zeek/zeek-docs/doc/script-reference/attributes.rst

                     {
                     local rec = testrec($a=5);
                     t["test"] = rec;
-                    rec$a = 6; # This will not propagate to broker!
+                    rec$a = 6; # This will not propagate to Broker!
 You have to re-insert.
                     # Propagate new value to Broker:
                     t["test"] = rec;
                     }